dboddie/debian-centos-chroot/README.txt

-Fedora chroot creation scripts for Debian
+CentOS chroot creation scripts for Debian
 -----------------------------------------

-This is a collection of scripts to automate creation of a chroot that contains a base Fedora system.
+This is a collection of scripts to automate creation of a chroot that contains a base CentOS system.

 Define the details of the installation by setting the environment variables in the fedora-chroot-common.sh file: